strongloop/loopback-component-storage/README.md

 The binary artifacts are organized with containers and files.
 A container is the collection of files.
 Each file will belong to a container.

-## Define a model with the loopback-storage-service connector
+## Define a model with the loopback-component-storage connector

-LoopBack exposes the APIs using a model that is attached to a data source configured with the loopback-storage-service connector.
+LoopBack exposes the APIs using a model that is attached to a data source configured with the loopback-component-storage connector.

     var ds = loopback.createDataSource({
-        connector: require('loopback-storage-service'),
+        connector: require('loopback-component-storage'),
         provider: 'filesystem',
         root: path.join(__dirname, 'storage')
     });